pinpoint-apm/pinpoint-apm.github.io/getting-started/installation.md

 2. Copy files from local or release profiles folder, and modify configuration values as needed.
 3. To use the new profile, rebuild `pinpoint-web` module and configure `spring.profiles.active` as described in the previous section.

 When using released binary, you cannot add a custom profile.
-Instead, you can manage your configuration values in separate files and use them to override default values as described in the [previous section](installation.md#4-pinpoint-web).
+Instead, you can manage your configuration values in separate files and use them to override default values as described in the [previous section](#5-pinpoint-web).

-### Web Starter
+### Web Starter <a id="web-starter"></a>

 To utilize Pinot-related features, you need to execute with Pinpoint Web Starter.
+The web starter includes the default Web and Pinot-related web modules.

 Since the `web-starter` is packaged as an executable jar file, you can start the `web-starter` with the following command to override Zookeeper and Pinot properties.
 ```
-java -jar -Dspring.config.additional-location=web-starter-application.yml pinpoint-web-starter-boot-$VERSION.jar
+java -Dspring.config.additional-location=web-starter-application.yml -jar pinpoint-web-starter-boot-$VERSION.jar
 ```

 * web-starter-application.yml